 230 Introduction to the Novel (Spring 2012, Spring 2014)

-Affect and American Literature in the Age of Neoliberalism, under contract at Cambridge University Press.
+Affect and American Literature in the Age of Neoliberalism, Cambridge University Press, forthcoming 2015.Compromise Aesthetics: Literature After Experimentalism, in progress.

 Neoliberalism and Literature, ed. with Mitchum Huehls, in progress.